izuna385/Zero-Shot-Entity-Linking/README.md

   * Following [[Logeswaran et al., '19]](https://github.com/lajanugen/zeshel), entities are not shared between train-dev and train-test.

-  * If you interested in what this repository does, see the original paper, or unofficial slides.
+  * If you are interested in what this repository does, see the original paper, or unofficial slides.

     * [Original paper](https://arxiv.org/abs/1911.03814)